-- 1. Apply knowledge of English pronunciation rules in oral and/or aural exercises.
-(ILO 1, ILO 2) - 2.
-Participate in speeches/ conversations/ presentations utilizing the format and vocabulary of the identified speech act.
-(ILO 1, ILO 2) - 3.
-Listen to a passage or conversation and identify the main ideas and supporting details, either orally or in writing.
-(ILO 1, ILO2)
+- 1. Apply knowledge of English pronunciation rules in oral and aural exercises. - 2.
+Participate in speeches, presentations, and conversations utilizing the format and vocabulary of the identified speech act. - 3.
+Listen to a passage or conversation and identify the main idea and supporting details either orally or in writing.